TEACHER, TRAVELLER, TALKER: A tribute to Peter McSheffrey

 I knew my Uncle Peter before I started this blog, before I became a journalist and before I ever set foot abroad.

-In fact, he was probably there taking pictures of me when I had my first real travel experience — from one end of the kitchen to the next, wearing pink slippers and one-piece pyjamas.
+In fact, he was probably there taking pictures of me when I had my first real travel experience — from one end of the kitchen to the next, in pink slippers and one-piece pyjamas.

 Growing up, I can’t say I really paid attention to the lessons he tried to teach me — he was a grown-up and grown-ups were boring.
 As a 10-year-old, I had better things to do.